Alert

 Key information

-A pre-existing condition is a physical condition that existed prior to the work-related accident (which may or may not have been diagnosed prior to the accident).
+A pre-existing condition is a condition that existed prior to the work-related accident (which may or may not have been diagnosed prior to the accident).
+This includes psychiatric or psychological conditions that existed prior to the work-related accident.
+Refer to the Aggravation of pre-existing psychiatric or psychological conditions section.

-There must be clear documentation that the worker had a pre-existing condition.
-The fact that a worker has a pre-existing condition does not mean it was aggravated by a work accident.
-It must be apparent from the medical information available that the compensable accident caused some worsening of this condition.
-See Policy 03-02, Part II - Application 1 - Aggravation of a Pre-existing Condition.
+There must be clear documentation that the worker had a pre-existing condition; however, the fact that a worker has a pre-existing condition does not mean it was aggravated by a work accident, compensable injury, or treatment for a compensable injury.
+It must be apparent from the medical information available that the compensable accident or injury, or treatment for the compensable injury, caused some worsening of this condition.
+Refer to Policy 03-02, Part II - Application 1 - Aggravation of a Pre-existing Condition.

 A temporary aggravation and any benefits payable due to the aggravation end when the pre-existing condition returns to its baseline.
 In some cases, when there is evidence that the worker will continue to have more aggravations without surgery for the pre-existing condition, WCB may authorize rehabilitation surgery (surgery and related benefits solely for the pre-existing, non-work-related condition).
 Refer to the Rehabilitation surgery assistance section.